-So, what is brown material in compost?
-Examples of brown material would be shredded paper, cardboard, leaves or sawdust.
-All of these have an abundance of available carbon which is required when making compost.
+Examples of brown material in compost would be shredded paper, cardboard, leaves or sawdust.
+Brown material has an abundance of available carbon which is required when making compost.
 In the general ecology there is a natural carbon cycle.
 A significant part of this cycle is played out during the making of compost.

 When making compost it’s important to aim for a balance of inputs to get a quality result.
 The nitrate input will be from any green vegetable waste from the kitchen for example lettuce and cabbage leaves.
 In general, anything that you add to the compost bin from the kitchen that has the potential to turn into a soggy mess will be high in nitrates.
 This will be the ‘greens’.